haideralsh/primitive-match/README.md

 #### Example

 Lets say we need to perform some logic to determine the message we need show to our user.
-This logic depends on multiple pieces of the user's information.
+This logic depends on multiple pieces of the user's information:

 ```js
 const { country, tier, loggedIn } = getUserInfo()